dreamcatcher-tech/network/Inbox/2023-09-30 2310 can we make the whole ui be gpt powered.md

 Can check the assertions are true for all the inputs and outputs, or just for some, so the test can be scoped.

 Context window can be renamed by GPT to be helpful.
 May remove the nav bars completely.

+Why have help docs at all - just use AI live all the time ?
+Could use it for explaining features of the smart contract, or of the blockchain design system.